The following is the abstract of a paper given at a Research Colloquium in Oxford on Unconscious Defences against Anxiety.

 The paper draws conclusions about the forms of governance that can balance the defences against anxiety with the opportunities for innovation, and about the demands the need for this balance places on leadership.

 This is the argument I made in The Twitter Revolution: how the internet has changed us.
 Just as the Printing Revolution precipitated the crisis in delegation associated with the Reformation, so too is the Information Revolution precipitating a crisis of delegation in our own time.
-The difference, however, is that whereas then the crisis heralded the emergence of the complicated as the dominant form of organisation (giving science its place in the world), the current crisis of delegation is heralding the emergence of the complex as the (coming-to-be) dominant form of organisation – see the drivers of organisational scale.
+The difference, however, is that whereas then the crisis heralded the emergence of the complicated as the dominant form of organisation (giving science its place in the world), the current crisis of delegation is heralding the emergence of the complex as the (coming-to-be) dominant form of organisation – see the drivers of organisational scope.
 With this emergence, of course, come the challenges of asymmetric leadership and asymmetric design.

 See Leading organisations without boundaries: ‘quantum’ organisation and the work of making meaning.